LorenzMu/udocoin/README.md

 If there are problems with the installation of the APK-file, try to open the project in Android Studio to run the development version.

-The app will notify you that it's running with an unlicensed version of Ch
+The app will notify you that it's running with an unlicensed version of Chaquopy.
+Please don't mind.

+If you don't get asked to grant camera-permission, go to your device's settings > apps > Udocoin Wallet and allow camera usage.

 # References